+A SLAP (superior labrum, from anterior to posterior) tear is an injury that occurs when part of the labrum is injured (or torn).
 The labrum is a ring of firm tissue around the shoulder socket that helps keep your arm bone in the shoulder socket.
-A SLAP tear, which stands for "superior labrum, anterior to posterior," is when part of the labrum is injured or torn.

-- Participate in throwing sports, or are an overhead athlete, such as a volleyball or tennis player
+- Having participated in throwing sports or being an overhead athlete (such as a volleyball or tennis player)

-- Lift heavy objects repeatedly or too suddenly.
+- Lifting heavy objects repeatedly or too suddenly

-- Try to suddenly catch a heavy falling object with an outstretched hand.
+- Trying to suddenly catch a heavy falling object with an outstretched hand

 Symptoms of a SLAP tear include: